 Primary Policy

 SB 167 establishes a condominium insurance policy as the primary policy for all claims, regardless of cause or fault.
 It doesn't matter if Billy Bob and Suzie start a grease fire in their kitchen and the building burns down, the association's insurance is first in line for claims.
-The property management park city utahlaw also establishes that any property owner or owners involved in a property loss must pay the deductible for the association policy.
+The law also establishes that any property owner or owners involved in a property loss must pay the deductible for the association policy.
 If there are multiple properties involved in a single event of loss then the cost for the deductible is split between the multiple owners based on the percent of damage that occurred in each property.
 For example: $100,000 worth of damage occurred at a condominium association involving three separate properties, and the percent of damage is split 55%, 30%, and 15% respectively.
 The property owners would be responsible for 55%, 30%, and 15% of the deductible for the association and the association insurance would cover the rest of the $100,000.
 If you have a condominium property in Utah and participate in Park City property management make sure you are aware of the deductible for your condominium association.

 Problems With The Law